 - The Community Shop and Cafe is an entirely volunteer-run enterprise involving more than 50 local residents.
 It provides not only an essential basic service but is also part of a vital community hub.
-The nearby Village Playing Field and adjoining Community Woodland is regularly used by walkers, children having a kick-around, a picnic spot, school activities and more.
-The location lying behind the Community Hall and Community Shop increases its value and utility to the community.
 The many local rights of way provide access to our varied landscape that includes the Stour shore, agricultural land, woodland and to Alton Water (see section 7). - As a hinterland village, residents must rely on neighbouring villages and towns for key facilities such as a doctor's surgery, dentist and other important services.
 Thus, accessing facilities beyond the village boundary is a key challenge, particularly for older people and for those who do not have access to a car.